ALharchi/jellyfin-plugin-MediaOptimizer/README.md

-# jellyfin-plugin-MediaOptimizer
- Jellyfin Plugin to Optimize Media for Specific Devices
+# Media Optimizer for Jellyfin

+Media Optimizer is a plugin for Jellyfin that allow users to optimize media for specific devices.

+## Installation